monkey-jsun/eroas/README.md

 It is meant to operate like a saving account for infrequent transactions (<1 transaction per day).
 Its strong security level makes it suitable to protect assets over millions of dollars.

-### Use EROAS

-- Insert EROAS USB drive into PC/MacBook and boot from USB drive.
-  Different machines have different methods for this step.
-See wiki page.
-(TODO)
-- First time booting up, you may need to set up wifi connection.
-On the top right corner, click an icon with 2 arrows.
-You only need to do this once for each new wifi network.
-- Click on the Electrum launcher icon on Desktop to run Electrum.
-    Select "Auto connect" option when prompted for the first time running.
-- Follow Electrum GUI to set up your wallets and perform transactions accordingly
-- Afterwards shut down the machine and unplug the USB drive.

-Note, since we are using Tor networking, it might take up to 1 minute for Electrum to make a connection to Electrum open network.

 ### Networking modes:

 Curently we only support using Tor to connect to open Electrum netowrk.